Frank Trojahn

-Rear Admiral Frank Trojahn (born 20 August 1963) is a Danish naval officer.
+Frank Trojahn (born 20 August 1963) is a Danish naval officer and Rear admiral in the Royal Danish Navy.

-As of 1.
-June 2021 Rear Admiral Frank Trojahn is defence attaché at the Royal Danish Embassy in Washington D.C.
+As of 2021, Trojahn is defence attaché at the Royal Danish Embassy in Washington D.C.
 The defence attaché reports to the Danish Ministry of Defence, other military authorities, and the Danish Ministry of Foreign Affairs on the position of the United States and Canada with regards to defence and national security policy.
 Other responsibilities include assisting in foreign military sales.

+Biography

-Rear Admiral Frank Trojahn is from Soenderborg close to the Danish-German border.
+Trojahn is from Sønderborg, close to the Danish-German border.
 He graduated from the Royal Danish Naval Academy in 1986.
+He went on to complete the Junior Staff Course of the Danish Defence Academy, a Maritime tactical Course in the United Kingdom, and a Mine Warfare Staff Officers Course in Belgium.
 He completed the German Staff Course in 1999 and was promoted to Flag Rank in 2013 when he was appointed Admiral Danish Fleet.

-At sea, Rear Admiral Trojahn began his career in minelayers and minesweepers serving as Executive and Commanding Officer.
-In 2007 he was appointed Commanding Officer of the frigate HDMS ABSALON.
-During his tour as Commanding Officer, the ABSALON was deployed on its first operational deployment when it served as Flag Ship of Task Force 150 under the Combined Maritime Forces in Bahrain.
+At sea, Trojahn began his career in minelayers and minesweepers serving as Executive and Commanding Officer.
+In 2007 he was appointed Commanding Officer of the frigate HDMS Absalon.
+During his tour as Commanding Officer, the Absalon was deployed on its first operational deployment when it served as Flag Ship of Task Force 150 under the Combined Maritime Forces in Bahrain.
 The mission was primarily counter piracy operations near the Horn of Africa.
-Upon completion of his tour of duty as Commanding Officer, he was promoted to captain and assumed command of the 2nd Danish Squadron, where the IVER HUITFELDT and ABSALON-class frigates are organized.
+Upon completion of his tour of duty as Commanding Officer, he was promoted to captain and assumed command of the 2nd Danish Squadron, where the Iver Huitfeldt and Absalon-class frigates are organized.

-Ashore, Rear Admiral Trojahn has served in the Danish Ministry of Defence and as Deputy Defence Attaché at the Royal Danish Embassy in Berlin, Germany.
+Ashore, Trojahn has served in the Danish Ministry of Defence and as Deputy Defence Attaché at the Royal Danish Embassy in Berlin, Germany.
 He has served as both Branch and Division head within Defence Planning in the Danish Defence Command.

 In 2013 he was promoted to Rear Admiral and was appointed Admiral Danish Fleet (Chief of the Royal Danish Navy).
 During his time in command, a new training regime was incorporated within the Royal Danish Navy, when it was decided to use the British Royal Navy's Flag Officer Sea Training syllabus to improve the combat effectiveness of the major Danish warships.
-Furthermore, an agreement was reached to deploy an IVER HUITFELDT-class frigate to a US Carrier Strike Group.
+Furthermore, an agreement was reached to deploy an Iver Huitfeldt-class frigate to a US Carrier Strike Group.

-During his time as Admiral Danish Fleet, Rear Admiral Trojahn also served as Commander of a Danish-Norwegian-UK Task Force, which was the maritime part of the operation to remove and destroy Syria's chemical weapon stockpiles in 2013–2014.
+During his time as Admiral Danish Fleet, Trojahn also served as Commander of a Danish-Norwegian-UK Task Force, which was the maritime part of the operation to remove and destroy Syria's chemical weapon stockpiles in 2013–2014.

-In 2017 Rear Admiral Trojahn transferred to the Danish Defence Command as Chief of Staff Plans and Capabilities.
+In 2017, Trojahn transferred to the Danish Defence Command as Chief of Staff Plans and Capabilities.
 In this capacity he has overseen defence planning, policy, strategy and capability development including implementation of defence agreements.

-In addition to campaign medals, Rear Admiral Trojahn's personal awards include French and German awards as well as the Danish Commander of the order of Dannebrog.
+In addition to campaign medals, Trojahn's personal awards include French and German awards as well as the Danish Commander of the order of Dannebrog.

-Rear Admiral Trojahn is married to Christina Trojahn, they have two adult daughters.
+Trojahn is married to Christina Trojahn; they have two adult daughters.